 Again I will start an article with a spoiler alert: it all ended pretty bad.

-First five games of glorious Might & Magic franchise have received all the love and praise they deserved.
-But in the mid-’90s the developers New World Computing decided to put the series on hiatus.
-Sheltem’s story has ended on an epic note and all the roleplaying juices seemed to dry out.
-Might & Magic became strategic: Heroes of Might & Magic has been released in 1995, bearing a strong trail of King’s Bounty (another NWC successful game released in 1990) and became the world’s most loved turned-based mind boggler almost instantly.
+The first five games of glorious Might & Magic franchise have received all the love and praise they deserved.
+But in the mid-’90s, New World Computing decided to put the series on hiatus.
+Sheltem’s story has ended on an epic note, and all the roleplaying juices seemed to dry out.
+Might & Magic became strategic: Heroes of Might & Magic has been released in 1995 and became the world’s most loved turned-based mind boggler almost instantly.
 But that’s the story for another time.

-Might & Magic returned in 1998, after the years of constant technological advancements as well as an RPG evolution as a genre.
-It would be a grave mistake to not keep those environmental changes in mind, and NWC had to put their hand on the pulse of time.
+Might & Magic returned in 1998 after the years of constant technological advancements and evolution of RPG as a genre.
+It would be a grave mistake to not keep those environmental changes in mind, so NWC had to put their hand on the pulse of time.
 I am going to spoil you the ending: the return of Might & Magic into the roleplaying genre was phenomenal.